ckeditor/ckeditor4-react/CONTRIBUTING.md

 npm start
 ```

-This command will emit bundles in following formats: `umd`, `esm`, `cjs`.
+This command emits bundles in following formats: `umd`, `esm`, `cjs`.
+Type declarations are not be emitted.

 #### Run build once

-Alternatively run `npm run build` to run build once.
-TypeScript declarations will be also emitted.
+Run `npm run build` command to run build once.
+TypeScript declarations are emitted.

 ### Tests

 #### Quick feedback

-Run the following command in order to run test suite once:
+As noted above, run `npm run develop` to quickly run a full suite of unit tests on currently installed React version.

+To run more a complete test script, just run the following command:

 ```
 npm test
 ```

-This command will make a single run of linter, type checker and unit tests.
+This command makes a single run of linter, type checker and unit tests.

 #### Full suite of unit tests